Wildfires in Oregon

 - If you have heart disease, check with your health care providers about precautions to take during smoke events.

-- If you plan to use a portable air cleaner, buy one that matches the room size specified by the manufacturer.
+- If you plan to use a portable air cleaner, select a high efficiency particulate air (HEPA) filter or an electro-static precipitator (ESP).
+Buy one that matches the room size specified by the manufacturer.

 - Call your health care provider if your condition gets worse when you are exposed to smoke.